oleobal/processors/v16alpha.md

 `RCNT` and `RSTA` work the same way, in that they both address a memory unit (table).
-Both memory units are filled with zeroes at init.

 `RCNT` addresses instructions, which are 3 bytes long (operator, operand 1, operand 2).
-If the second operand is not present, it is replaced with `0xFF` padding. `RCNT` is thus addressing 768 bytes (256 instructions).
+If the operands are not present, they are replaced with `0xFF` padding. `RCNT` is thus addressing 768 bytes (256 instructions).
+The data unit it addresses is filled with ones (`0xFF`) at initialization.

 The stack addressed by `RSTA` is a memory unit of 256 bits, which is split in thirty-two 8-bits values.
 It can be addressed randomly, but supports stack operations and is referred to as the stack.
+The data unit it addresses is filled with zeroes (`0x00`) at initialization.

 ### Operations